Introduction to the Foreign Exchange Market

 - Standard Lot

-(1) Micro Lot (best choice for beginners)
+(1) Micro Lot (Best choice for beginners)

-(3) Standard Lot (professional traders)
+(3) Standard Lot (For professional traders)

-A standard lot worth 100,000 units.
-In a US trading account, a standard lot is worth $100,000.
-The typical pip size in a standard lot account is worth $10.
+A standard lot equals 100,000 units.
+In USD accounts, a standard lot is worth $100,000.
+The pip value for a standard lot is typically $10.

-Currency Quotation and the Categories of Forex Pairs
+Currency Quotation and Categories of Forex Pairs

 Major Forex Currency Pairs